upendramdevops-rgb/Docker-project/README.md

 # Nuclear option: Remove EVERYTHING not currently used (stopped containers, all unused images, unused volumes)
 docker system prune -a --volumes

+6. 🐙 Docker Compose (Multi-container apps)
+If you use docker-compose.yml (like in your Jenkins pipeline).

+# Start all services defined in docker-compose.yml in the background
+docker-compose up -d

+# Stop all services
+docker-compose down

+# Stop and remove volumes (dangerous: deletes data)
+docker-compose down -v

+# View logs for all services
+docker-compose logs -f

+# Rebuild images and start
+docker-compose up -d --build